20th Century Historic Home Remodeling

-The Lawrence House has deep connections with Architectural Craftsmen.
+The Edward Tanner House in Lawrence has deep connections with Architectural Craftsmen.
 Thirty years ago, we worked on the owners’ parents’ stone American Craftsmen home.
 In fact, this project sits on the same family property and was built in the 1930s in partnership with the owner’s grandfather and locally renowned architect Edward Tanner.

 Not just any home remodeler would do.
 The owner was committed to the home’s legacy and sought to update it while preserving its sentimentality.